tronprotocol/tron-docker/private_net/README.md

 If you want to add more witnesses:

 - First, add the witness private key to the `localwitness` field in the corresponding witness configuration file.
 If you don't want to use this way of specifying the private key in plain text, you can use the [keystore + password](https://tronprotocol.github.io/documentation-en/using_javatron/installing_javatron/#others) method.
 - Then, add initial values to the `genesis.block` for all configuration files.
-Tron will use this to initialize the genesis block, and nodes with different genesis blocks will be disconnected.
+TRON will use this to initialize the genesis block, and nodes with different genesis blocks will be disconnected.

 ```
 localwitness = [